nightscout/cgm-remote-monitor/lib/plugins/alexa-plugin.md

 Nightscout/Alexa
 ======================================
 ##Setup

+### 1) Make sure to add `alexa` to the list of plugins in your `ENABLE` setting
-Sign in to https://developer.amazon.com/ and navigate to the "Alexa" tab.
-Select "Getting started" in "Alexa Skills Kit" Click on "Add a new skill".
+### 2) Sign in to https://developer.amazon.com/ and navigate to the "Alexa" tab.
+Select "Getting started" in "Alexa Skills Kit"
+    * Click on "Add a new skill".
 Fill in "Nightscout" as the name and "nightscout" as the invocation name (feel free to use other names as you see fit).
-This skill will not use the "Audio Player".
+    * This skill will not use the "Audio Player".
-Click Next
+    * Click Next
-Enter the following in the "Intent schema" box
+### 3) Enter the following in the "Intent schema" box

 ```javascript
 {
     "intents" : [